9+ Free Encryption Software Tools To Protect Your Data [Updated 2018]

-If you want something close to complete privacy, you can use the Tor browser.
-This allows you to access Internet anonymously using the Tor network of computers.
+If you want something close to complete privacy, try the Tor browser which allows you to access Internet anonymously using the Tor network of computers.

 The special Tor browser has been designed to be used by anyone who wants to conceal any browsing activity from prying eyes.

-The most recent version of this browser, Tor Browser 6.0, has been recently released and it features many changes and improvements, both in terms of stability and privacy.
+The most recent version of this browser, Tor Browser 8.0a2, is now available and it features many updates and improvements, both in terms of stability and privacy.

 This private network is able to spread across the normal Internet space, using its resources to create an encrypted channel that can keep your communication safe from interception attempts.